Mayowa9/Web-Marketing-Analysis-SQL-/README.md

 # Web-Marketing-Analysis-SQL-
 These were the questions that were used to shape this web marketing task, please also see the sql code i wrote to answer each of these questions.
-I have also made a power BI dashboard to provide a summary of my findings.
+I have also made a power BI dashboard to provide a summary of my findings, which I have ready to present.

 1) Write a sql query that tells us which article had the most page impressions, and what the bot percentage is for each.